Legal Updated 6 min read

 Why the Appeals Court Rejected Avon’s Challenges

 Avon’s appeal centered on the scientific testimony presented at trial.
-The company challenged the reliability of expert witnesses, including Dr. William Longo, who identified asbestos in Avon talc products, and Dr. Steven Haber, who testified about the link between exposure and disease.
+The company challenged the reliability of expert witnesses, including Dr. William Longo, who identified asbestos in Avon talc products using transmission electron microscopy.

-The appeals court found that both experts used accepted scientific methods and that their testimony was properly admitted.
+The appeals court found that the testimony relied on accepted scientific methods and was properly admitted.
 The panel concluded that the jury had sufficient evidence to reach its verdict.

 Trial evidence showed that Avon was aware of asbestos contamination in its talc supply as early as the 1970s.
 Internal documents and industry testing revealed the risk, but the company continued selling its powders without warning consumers.